Definition and Interpretation

 b) ATM means the approach to market;

-c) AusTender means the Australian Government's procurement information system, www.tenders.gov.au, that provides centralised publication of Australian Government business opportunities, annual procurement plans, multi-use lists, standing offer notices and contracts awarded, access to ATM documentation and addenda, and the Tender Response lodgement functionality;
+c) AusTender means the Australian Government's procurement information system, www.tenders.gov.au, that provides centralised publication of Australian Government business opportunities, annual procurement plans, standing offer notices and contracts awarded, access to ATM documentation and addenda, and the Tender Response lodgement functionality;

 d) Closing Time means the time and date that the Tender Responses must be lodged as detailed in the relevant ATM documentation and on the Current ATM page on AusTender;